leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/facts-to-be-know-before-hand-on-corona-virus-to-under-stand-the-harsh-policies-of-our-government.md

 # What actually happens when it infects a human and what should we all do?

-**`What is a virus?`** A virus is really just a hull around genetic material and a few proteins, arguably not even a living thing.
+A virus is really just a hull around genetic material and a few proteins, arguably not even a living thing.
 It can only make more of itself by entering a living cell.

-**`How does the coronavirus spread?`** Corona may spread via surfaces, but it's still uncertain how long it can survive on them.
-Its main way of spreading seems to be **droplet infection** when people *cough*, or *if you touch someone who's ill* and then your face, say rubbing your eyes or nose.
+Corona may spread via surfaces, but it's still uncertain how long it can survive on them.
+Its main way of spreading seems to be droplet infection when people *cough*, or *if you touch someone who's ill* and then your face, say rubbing your eyes or nose.
 And this simple reason made it a pandemic.

 ![coronavirus graph](assets/coronavirus-graph.gif "coronavirus graph")

-**`What are its primary target?`** The virus starts its journey here and then hitches a ride as a stowaway deeper into the body.
-Its destinations are **"the intestines"**, **"the spleen"** or **"the lungs"**, where it can have the most dramatic effect.
+The virus starts its journey here and then hitches a ride as a stowaway deeper into the body.
+Its destinations are "the intestines", "the spleen" or "the lungs", where it can have the most dramatic effect.

 > Even just a few coronaviruses can cause quite a dramatic situation.